 In just 30 days, our youthful Thuma Thina rural address project mapped and addressed our whole entire rural ward of 2000 households, making it the only mapped and addressed rural ward in South Africa.
 Now almost 100% of our village citizens are on the grid and have an address, meaning they can call and ambulance or police directly to their address, register to vote, apply for credit and prove their residency.
 All this was done and achieved by local youth and in turn has also created two permanent jobs.
 A big thank you to our partners and technical team Chimera Prime who developed our digital solution.

-Screenshot of the map preview with ca. 1560 houses mapped during the pilot phase.
+Map preview with 1560 houses mapped during the pilot phase

 Having an address has enabled rural households in the project to access emergency services, post, and most importantly, receive essential government infrastructural benefits like water, electricity, and toilets.
 Other community oriented institutions like schools, kindergartens and clinics will be able to be exposed to international donors.

 According to nClude founder Siyanda Mthethwa: "It was very tense at times, however Chimera Prime met all the challenges”.
 The project and the solution as a whole was well received by the community and potential clients.
 The local municipality of uMlalazi has invited nClude to deliver a proposal and business plan aimed at mapping the whole municipality which comprises of 39,000 rural buildings.

 The digital mapping project has already led to founding Kuloola - the first grocery delivery service in South Africa.
 You can find out more about this story on our website.